christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

             return result
         raise Exception("This code can only read a single message of type 'ALL DATA DUMP'")

+The `extractPatchesFromBank` works when each single MIDI message contains one or more patches, and each patch can be represented by a single MIDI message.
+This is true for many very old synths, but newer synths with more complex data structures might require an even more complex function.

+Instead of `extractPatchesFromBank`, we can implement the `extractPatchesFromAllBankMessages`.
+If this is defined, any implementation of extractPatchesFromBank is ignored.

+The signature of the `extractPatchesFromAllBankMessages` is this:

+    def extractPatchesFromAllBankMessages(messages: List[List[byte]]) -> List[List[byte]]:

+As a parameter, it gets a list of MIDI messages.
+Each MIDI message is in itself a list of bytes.
+The return value is a list of patches.
+Each patch is another list of bytes.
+BUT in the returned list of bytes there might be multiple
+MIDI messages concatenated to each other!

+Rewriting the function above for the new interface we get this:

+    def extractPatchesFromAllBankMessages(messages):
+        all_patches = []
+        for message in messages:
+            channel = message[2] & 0x0f
+            data = unescapeSysex(message[5:-1])
+            # There are different files out there with different number of patches (64 or 128), plus the global data
+            data_pointer = 0
+            result = []
+            while data_pointer + 254 < len(data):
+                # Read one more patch
+                next_patch = data[data_pointer:data_pointer + 254]
+                next_program_dump = [0xf0, 0x42, 0x30 | (channel & 0x0f), 0x58, 0x40] + escapeSysex(next_patch) + [0xf7]
+                print("Found patch " + nameFromDump(next_program_dump))
+                result = result + next_program_dump
+                data_pointer = data_pointer + 254
+            all_patches.append(result)
+        return all_patches

+For a way more complex example, have a look at the implementation in the Roland MKS-70 V4 adaptation.

 ### Getting the patch's name